open-webrtc-toolkit/owt-client-javascript/README.md

-# Open Media Streamer JavaScript SDK
+# Open WebRTC Toolkit JavaScript SDK

-Open Media Streamer JavaScript SDK builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for web applications, including peer-to-peer, broadcasting, and conference mode communications.
+Open WebRTC Toolkit JavaScript SDK builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for web applications, including peer-to-peer, broadcasting, and conference mode communications.

 ## How to build release package
 1. Run `npm install -g grunt-cli` to install grunt.